ILIAS-eLearning/ILIAS/Services/UICore/ilctrl.md

 DEVMODE = "1"
 ```

 Now you will see the ilCtrl path information in the footer of ILIAS.
+All lines including "execComm" will mention the GUI classes being involved in the current command.

 From 6.x on this feature has been removed from the core.
 There is a plugin available at https://github.com/leifos-gmbh/LfDevTool that presents the same information in a metabar slate.